Blog

 • Open your browser and go to any website.

-• Ensure that no proxy or VPN servers are configured on the system that could interfere with communication with Microsoft services.
+• Check to see if any proxy servers or VPNs are configured on the system that might interfere with communication with Microsoft services.

-• Press Win + R, type services.msc, find Windows Update and Windows License Manager Service and ensure that they are running and set to automatic mode.
+• Press Win + R, type services.msc, find Windows Update and Windows License Manager Service and make sure they are running and set to automatic mode.

-Step 2: Perform a system file integrity scan
+Step 2: Run a system file integrity scan

 How to do it:

-1. Right-click on the Start Menu and select Command Prompt (Admin) or Windows PowerShell (Admin).
+1. Right-click the Start menu and select Command Prompt (Admin) or Windows PowerShell (Admin).

 2. Type the command: